 Chumphon and Surat Thani are the gateway to the islands in the Gulf of Thailand: Koh Samui, Koh Phangan and Koh Tao.
-Also the beautiful National Parks of Khao Sok and Khao Lak formed by impressive limestone ranges and evergreen tropical rainforest.
+Also the beautiful National Park of Khao Sok formed by impressive limestone ranges and evergreen tropical rainforest.

 The Andaman Coast is home to some truly picture-postcard destinations in Thailand, featuring incredible coastal karst formations, sandy beaches and idyllic islands scattered through the coastline between Ranong, Phang Nga, Krabi, Phuket, Trang and Satun provinces.

 Bus routes to Krabi

 How to book your bus tickets in Thailand

 Booking your bus tickets in Thailand is very quick and simple.
 Search for bus routes between any two cities for your travel dates.